Landscape management and protection

 A Landscape Management and Protection Plan shows the protection and management of the Territory’s assets on the verge during construction works.
 Assets typically include trees, grass, footpaths, kerb and gutter, public lighting, stormwater sumps etc.

-It is important that a Landscape Management and Protection Plan is prepared in accordance with Transport Canberra and City Services Reference Document 4 (PDF 117KB), and Landscape Management and Protection Plan Advisory Note (PDF 290KB).
+It is important that a Landscape Management and Protection Plan is prepared in accordance with Reference Document 4 (PDF 117KB), and Landscape Management and Protection Plan Advisory Note (PDF 290KB).
 These documents are intended to ensure the safety of the public and protection of Territory assets during construction works.

 Application forms